pinterest/thriftcheck/README.md

     	print the version and exit
 ```

+You can pass a list of filenames or directory paths.
+Directories will be
+expanded recursively to include all nested `.thrift` files.

-You can lint from standard input by passing `-` as the sole filename.
-You can
+You also can lint from standard input by passing `-` as the sole filename.
+You
-also use `--stdin-name` to customize the filename used in output messages.
+can also use `--stdin-name` to customize the filename used in output messages.

 ```sh
 $ thriftlint --stdin-name filename.thrift - < filename.thrift